wagnerjt/go-mcp/README.md

 # Getting Started

-This project uses the LiteLLM MCP implementation with a few other MCP servers and clients.
+This project tests the initial [LiteLLM MCP](https://github.com/BerriAI/litellm/pull/9436) implementation with a few other MCP servers and clients.
 In particular the go-based mcp server and client from [mark3labs](https://github.com/mark3labs/mcp-go/tree/main/examples/everything)

 ## Requirements